Happiness Is a Warm Blanket, Charlie Brown: Production

 The film was announced on the NBC broadcast of the 84th annual Macy's Thanksgiving Day Parade when a Snoopy balloon (in his flying ace outfit) passed by.
 One of the hosts of the broadcast, Meredith Vieira announced the film by saying "Snoopy fans will be happy to know that next year, a new Peanuts animation will be flying your way."

 The last Peanuts special had been in 2006.
 Craig Schulz, son of the strip's creator, said the intention was to use 1960s style animation.
 Yearim Productions in South Korea animated the film.
 Schulz also said the majority of the script used the actual strips, supplemented by work by Pearls Before Swine creator Stephan Pastis.
 Pastis had the idea to focus on Linus' blanket.

 After the death of Bill Melendez, the voices of Snoopy and Woodstock were provided by director Andrew Beall, however, in later Peanuts animated productions, some recordings of Melendez were used.

 The film was scored by Devo frontman Mark Mothersbaugh.

+One of the voice actors that appeared on the special is Shermy's voice actor, Andy Pessoa, who was at the time voicing Rafael "Raf" Esquivel on Transformers: Prime.